Khanda, Sonipat: Infrastructure

 There are two Government Schools and four Private schools and one college in the village.
 Government of Haryana acquired 50 acres land in Khanda for Haryana's first Armed Forces Preparatory Institute.
 Nasirpur Cholka is said to be the capital of Khanda.
-On 3 November 2018, Chief Minister Manohar Lal Khattar inaugurated the Armed Forces Prepratory Institute and Banda Singh Bahadur memorial.
+On 3 November 2018, Chief Minister Manohar Lal Khattar inaugurated the Armed Forces Preparatory Institute and Banda Singh Bahadur memorial.
 This institute will provide training to selected boys from the state for commission in armed forces through National Defence Academy (India), Indian Military Academy and Officers Training Academy.
 CM also announce to open a Govt.
 Clinic it will also benefit to nearby villages.

 Khanda village is 8 km far away from Maruti Suzuki manufacturing plant across 900 acre in IMT Kharkhoda.
 Property prices hike in Khanda village due to the proximity with Maruti Suzuki's new manufacturing facility in Kharkhoda.